mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/vpa.md

 aliases:
     - /vpa/
 ---
-With applications running on Kubernetes it's important to properly set the [CPU resources)[https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/] and [Memory resources](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/).
+With applications running on Kubernetes it's important to properly set the [CPU resources](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/) and [Memory resources](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/).
 But it could be hard to find and choose the proper values for `cpu` and `memory`.

 Using [monitoring tools with Kubernetes clusters]({{< ref "/posts/2020/08/cloud-operations-with-gke.md" >}}) for getting insights about the usage of `cpu` and `memory` of application could help.
-Complementary to this, `kubectl top pods` to get complementary insights.
-All of this on Production environment as well as running load tests to simulate more usage and stress on my application.
+Complementary to this, `kubectl top pods` to get more insights may help too.
+In the meantime, you could run load tests and simulate more usage of your applications, the more close to what you could have in Production with high traffic, the better.

 I recently discovered that [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) is better at it since that's its job.

 > Resource request is a contract between your workload and the Kubernetes scheduler.

 > Setting resource request and limit is hard, VPA is here to help.

 > Observes usage, Recommends resources and Updates resources (if `Auto` mode).

 {{< youtube id="Y4vnYaqhS74" title="Rightsize Your Pods with Vertical Pod Autoscaling - Beata Skiba, Google" >}}

-Here is how easy it is to leverage [VPA on a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/vertical-pod-autoscaling), first enable the VPA feature on it:
+Let's now see in actions how easy it is to leverage [VPA on a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/vertical-pod-autoscaling).

+First enable VPA:
 ```
 # For a new cluster
 gcloud container clusters create --enable-vertical-pod-autoscaling